darius-daniel/alx-low_level_programming/0x00-hello_world/README.md

 	You are not allowed to use the function puts
 	Your program should return 0
 	Your program should compile without warning when using the -Wall gcc option

+100-intel => a script that generates the assembly code (Intel syntax) of a C code and save it in an output file.